-The Jim Collins Foundation raises money to fund gender-confirming surgeries for those transgender people who need surgery to live a healthy life, but have no ability to pay for it themselves.
+The Jim Collins Foundation raises money to fund gender-affirming surgeries for those transgender people who need surgery to live a healthy life, but have no ability to pay for it themselves.
 We recognize that for those people who require surgery for a healthy gender transition, lack of access to surgery may result in hopelessness, depression, and sometimes, suicide.
 The Jim Collins Foundation is a community-based initiative promoting the self-determination and empowerment of all transgender people.
-Dru Levasseur and Tony Ferraiolo are available for speaking engagements.

 Who was Jim Collins?

 Jim Collins was a licensed clinical social worker, certified group psychotherapist, and a Clinical Instructor in the Department of Psychiatry at the Yale School of Medicine.
 He was a noted practitioner and teacher of group psychotherapy.
 Before becoming a therapist he taught both Science and Humanistic Education in the North Haven Public Schools for 20 years.
 Jim was an avid supporter and ally to the transgender community, advocating for the right of all people to live their lives with honesty and passion.
 On December 16, 2006 Jim Collins passed away unexpectedly at his home in West Haven, CT.

 The intent of this foundation is to honor his legacy, and remember him as the therapist and friend of the foundation’s co-founder, Tony Ferriaolo.